LukasZal/Hangman-Game-PTUA17-final-project/README.md

 # 🎮 Hangman Game (PTUA17 Final Project)

 This is a web-based Hangman game built using **FastAPI**, **Jinja2 templates**, and **MongoDB**.
 It supports user registration, login, session management, round/game statistics, and visual hangman display.
-Project is dockerized with option to reload files and easily access log files
+Project is dockerized with option to reload files and easily access log files.

 ---